clockwisemedia/resumes/README.md

 * Communicating daily with Managers/Coworkers/Colleagues to get tasks organized.

-* Completing daily tasks such as Commercial Space Sound Design.
+* Completing daily tasks such as Commercial Sound Design.

 * Using Autocad2021 as part of project design.

-* Using Audio Simulation Softare (AFMG EASE and Focus to create data points to simulate real world audio).
+* Using Audio Simulation Softare (AFMG EASE and FOCUS to simulate real world audio).

 ------

 ## Cloud Experience
-* Close to 1 Year of training resulting inmy becoming an AWS Certified Cloud Practitioner on the first attempt.
+* Close to 1 Year of training resulting in my becoming an AWS Certified Cloud Practitioner on the first attempt.
 * Currently studying to become an AWS Certified Solutions Architect

 ------